-NFT photography is a burgeoning digital art form whereby a photographer is limited only by their imagination.
+NFT photography is a burgeoning digital art form whereby photographers are limited only by their imagination.

-Editing tools such as those available in Adobe Creative Cloud are used to create an endless range of digital assets that are placed on the blockchain for purchase by collectors of digital art.
+Editing tools such as those available in Adobe Creative Cloud are used to create an endless range of digital assets placed on the blockchain for purchase by digital art collectors.

 Selling NFT photos is comparable to selling photographic prints.